drewkerrigan/docker-riak-benchmarking/README.md

 This should result in output similar to this:

 ```
-A container with image=bench/riak is currently running at [http://localhost:49154/ping]
+Riak is running at [http://localhost:49154]
 Basho Bench is currently serving a report at [http://localhost:49156/reports/current/]
 ```